-The Company measures inventory at the lower of cost and net realizable value, and in the event the net realizable value exceeds cost, an impairment charge is recorded.
+The Company measures inventory at the lower of cost and net realizable value, and in the event cost exceeds net realizable value, an impairment charge is recorded.
 This determination requires judgement, which includes, among other factors, the selling price, less the estimated costs of completion and selling expenses.